Azumasan Maru (1933)

 Azumasan Maru left Rabaul in a convoy to resupply Guadalcanal.
-Disembarkation began near Bunani Point on 15 October.
-The ships of the convoy came under bombardment from SBD Dauntless dive bombers and even a torpedo attack by a PBY Catalina Flying Boat from Henderson Field.
+Disembarkation began near Tassafaronga Point on 15 October.
+The ships of the convoy came under bombardment from Douglas SBD Dauntless dive bombers and even a torpedo attack by a Consolidated PBY Catalina aircraft from Henderson Field.
 The ship was beached to prevent sinking after suffering severe damage.
-On 16 October, B-17s further damaged the ship, with the result that at night she slipped off the reef and sank upright to a depth of 39 m on the deck at the bow and is at almost 90 m at the shattered stern, at approximate coordinates 9.21.1S, 159.50.7E.
+On 16 October, B-17 aircraft further damaged the ship, with the result that at night she slipped off the reef and sank.